-- Also, note that Twilio has provided you with the field names you need to set up in the HTTP Post in Infusionsoft.
+- Also, note that Twilio has provided you with the field names you need to set up in the HTTP Post in your automation.
 So jot these down as well:

-- Open the campaign sequence that you would like to add the SMS message.
+- Open the automation sequence where you want to add the SMS message.

 - Drag an HTTP Post object onto the canvas

 - Construct your HTTP post using the URL you constructed earlier as well as your new Twilio phone number in the Phone field.
 Of course, edit the body of the SMS message as you like.